hpe-dev-incubator/hpe-dev-portal/content/blog/integrating-istio-and-spire.md

    ![](/img/patch-error-ingress.jpg)

- **3.1**  For patching, the first step is to get and apply one of SPIRE controller manager’s CRD ClusterSPIFFEID.
+ **3.1**  For patching, the first step is to get and apply one of SPIRE controller manager’s [CRD(Custom Resource Definition)](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) ClusterSPIFFEID.
 It is a cluster-wide resource used to register workloads with SPIRE.
 The ClusterSPIFFEID can target all workloads in the cluster or can be optionally scoped to specific pods or namespaces via label selectors.

-Create a ClusterSPIFFEID crd to generate registration entries in SPIRE server for all workloads with the label **`spiffe.io/spire-managed-identity: true`**.
+Create a ClusterSPIFFEID CRD to generate registration entries in SPIRE server for all workloads with the label **`spiffe.io/spire-managed-identity: true`**.

 \
 Get the ClusterSPIFFEID used by us for this demo using **[this link](https://raw.githubusercontent.com/cxteamtrials/caas-trials-content/main/services/spire/clusterspiffeid-example.yaml)**, copy that into your cluster, and apply it.

 **`kubectl apply -f cluster-spiffeID-crd.yaml`**

-**Note:** You can create your own custom clusterSPIFFEID crd with your own match label and own selector.
-For now, we have created simple crd with one pod selector and one match label.
+**Note:** You can create your own custom clusterSPIFFEID CRD with your own match label and own selector.
+For now, we have created simple CRD with one pod selector and one match label.

 **3.2** Now simply patch the ingress-gateway with spiffe.io/spire managed-identity: true label.